 The clinical presentation is usually one of acute onset of chest pain; classically this is pleuritic in nature and eased by sitting up and leaning forward.
 The pain may be anywhere over the anterior chest wall, but it is usually retrosternal.
 It may radiate to the arm like ischaemic pain.
 A characteristic feature of the pain which is specific for pericarditis is radiation to the trapezius ridge ; the phrenic nerve traverses the pericardium and also innervates this muscle.

 Pain radiating to the trapezius ridge has high degree of specificity for pericarditis

-85% of patients have a pericardial friction rub at some time during the course of their disease .
+Pericardial friction rub has been reported in around a third of cases .
 This rub is often dynamic so repeated examination may be useful if it is not heard at the outset.
 It is heard maximally during expiration and is loudest at the lower left sternal edge.
 It can be distinguished from a pleural rub by the fact that it will still be heard when the patient holds their breath.